Jena, Germany Guide

 Day Trips

-1 hour by train or car Quedlinburg, a UNESCO World Heritage site, is a beautifully preserved medieval town with a wealth of half-timbered houses.
-Explore the Quedlinburg Abbey, wander through the cobblestone streets, and admire the town's unique architecture.
+Approx. 20 minutes by train or car Quedlinburg, a UNESCO World Heritage site, is a charming medieval town with a wealth of half-timbered houses.
+Explore the Quedlinburg Castle and the Collegiate Church of St. Servatius, which houses valuable art treasures.
+Wander through the cobblestone streets and admire the well-preserved architecture of this historic town.

 Travel Time